markspolakovs/markspolakovs/README.md

 - 🛠 I'm primarily interested in full-stack web development, with most of my experience with React.
 I also know a thing or two about audio processing and streaming (incl.
 WebRTC), DevOps automation, as well as systems administration.
 - ⌨️ Languages incl.
 Javascript (Typescript), HTML5/CSS3/SCSS, Go, PHP, Python.
 Currently learning Kotlin, Rust, and Bash.
-- 💬 I'm looking for a one-year industrial placement in any of the above, preferably in the UK, so please get in touch!
-Please don't contact me about full-time jobs with a term over one year, unless you're okay with me starting in four years' time.
+- 💬 I'm expecting to graduate in the summer of 2024, so if by some bizarre chance you have jobs that will still be open then please get in touch!
+If not, watch this space.

 <h3>Getting in touch</h3>